Batman: The Dark Knight Returns (film): Part Two

 In late 1986, feigning remorse for his past, Joker convinces Wolper, who considers the Joker to be his favorite patient, to take him on a talk show to tell his story, and makes plans for his escape with his henchman Abner, who supplies him with mind-controlling lipstick.
 Meanwhile, Clark Kent, a.k.a.
 Superman, who works as a government operative in exchange for being allowed to covertly help people, is asked by President Ronald Reagan to end Batman's vigilantism.
 Framing these events is a growing hostility between the US and the Soviet Union over possession of the island of Corto Maltese.
 As Batman's continued presence humiliates the national authorities, Commissioner Yindel orders Batman's arrest, and Clark warns Bruce that the government will not tolerate him much longer.

+Yindel plans a dual sting to take down both Joker and Batman.
 Joker makes his talk show appearance on David Endochrine's show as Batman fights with the GCPD on the studio roof; while they fight, on television broadcasting, Joker kills Wolper, after the latter insulted Batman's psychology, gasses everyone in the studio to death, including Endochrine, and escapes.
 He finds Selina Kyle and uses one of her escorts and his lipstick to take control of a congressional representative, who calls for a nuclear strike on the Corto Maltese before falling to his death.
 Batman's investigation leads him to Selina, whom he finds bound and dressed like Wonder Woman.
-Kelley notices cotton candy on the floor, and Batman deduces that Joker is at the fairgrounds.
-There, Kelley fights Abner and he accidentally dies while Batman pursues the Joker, who indiscriminately guns down dozens of people.
+Kelley notices cotton candy on the floor, and they realize that Joker is at the fairgrounds for mass murders.
+There, Kelley fights Abner and he accidentally dies while Batman pursues the Joker.
 As Batman corners a wounded and partially blinded Joker, he admits to feeling responsible for every murder Joker has committed and intends to kill him.
 In the ensuing fight, Joker stabs Batman repeatedly, and Batman partially breaks Joker's neck in front of witnesses, rendering him quadriplegic.
 Joker tells Batman he will be branded a criminal for killing him, then commits suicide by completely breaking his own neck.
 The GCPD arrives, and Batman, bleeding profusely, fights his way to Kelley and escapes.